Updated: Jun 16, 2021

 Sometimes I say to myself... ''I HAVE to do this in 1 day, even though no one has asked me to, but I don't think that I am capable of doing it''.
 What I am doing here is saying ''I don't expect myself to manage to do this in 1 day, but my boss expects me to do so, so I will work to achieve it, even though I know that I can't''.

 However, when I make both expectations match, everything makes more sense.
 For example: ''I HAVE to do this in 1 day.
 I know I that can do this and I will do it!'' or ''I don't expect myself to do this in 1 day, it is too much work.
 I am simply not prepared for it, and that is ok''.

 Always do your own personal best

-I can assure you, that as long as you put your energies into doing your best, it is very unlikely that your boss will be disappointed in you.
+I can assure you, that as long as you put your energies into doing your best, it's very unlikely that your boss will be disappointed in you.
 Just assume that, and work from there.

-Make your decisions based on what you know in the moment, and be honest enough with yourself to understand that you will never be able to guess 100% what this other person wants!
+Make your decisions based on what you know in the moment, and be honest enough with yourself to understand that you'll never be able to guess 100% what this other person wants!

-Your best sometimes will match their expectations, sometimes it won't, and that's okay!
+Your best sometimes will match their expectations, other times it won't, and that's okay!